up-banking/api/README.md

 Once you have an Up account, you can get your Personal Access Token at https://api.up.com.au.

-Head over to read the API documentation at https://developer.up.com.au once you have your access token.
+Head on over and read the API documentation at https://developer.up.com.au once you have your access token ❤️.

 ## The OpenAPI Specification